pbyenstuen/chatclub/README.md

 The application will then be accessible at `http://localhost:3000/`, assuming port 3000 is available.

-To enable authentication with Google functionality, it is required to provide a .env file containing environment variables for Google Client ID and Google Client Secret.
+To enable authentication with Google, you need to to provide a .env file containing environment variables for Google Client ID and Google Client Secret.

 ```
 GOOGLE_CLIENT_ID =